yurickgomes/spring-reactive-mongodb-demo/README.md

 ## Bulk operations

-This repo also contains examples of `ReactiveBulkOperations` usage aimed to bulk operations provided by MongoDB.
+This repo also contains examples of `ReactiveBulkOperations` usage, to perform bulk operations on a MongoDB collection.